Understanding Resource Usage

 If your store hits the Memory max limit, the server will restart and the store will go offline for a minute.

-In general terms, MySQL resource usage increases with more products, customers and orders.
-Spikes happen with major data changes, like importing or bulk updating.
+In general terms, MySQL resource usage increases with more products, customers, and orders.
+Spikes happen with major data changes, like importing, exporting or bulk updating.

 Updating the database with large datasets usually increases CPU usage due to the computation of database relations.
 Or, in other words, when you are importing products, customers, or orders, or cleaning up the database.